jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 Many companies have made drastic cuts across the board to be filled by AI, as can be seen in headlines like these: [**Block lays off nearly half its staff because of AI.
 Its CEO said most companies will do the same**](https://www.cnn.com/2026/02/26/business/block-layoffs-ai-jack-dorsey).

 I think this may be shortsighted.
-The reports of the death of software engineering is greatly exaggerated.
+The reports of the software engineering's death is greatly exaggerated.

 Generative AI is a tool.
 It's a force multiplier.